Agriculture and horticulture

 Farmers and growers use plant protection products, or pesticides, to protect their crops against weeds, diseases and pests.
 Their use can be harmful, if, for instance, they leak into food or ground water.
 The government supports safe and sustainable crop protection.

-Before farmers or growers use crop protection products, they must try alternative measures such as growing particular types of crop, or non-chemical crop protection.
-Plant protection agents must be used only if these fail.
+Before farmers or growers use plant protection products, they must try alternative measures such as growing particular types of crop, or non-chemical crop protection.
+Plant protection products must be used only if these fail.
 Their use requires proof of competence.